std/env.rs

 310///

-311/// In multi-threaded programs on other operating systems, the only safe option is
+311/// In multi-threaded programs on other operating systems, the only sound option is

 312/// to not use `set_var` or `remove_var` at all.